 Account Balance Section

 This is the awesome section, it shows the different Tokens and their associated balances in your Wallet.
-They even give you an Equivalent Values section so you can see the USD, EUR, and BTC values if you were to convert ETH to the respective currencies.
+They even give you an Equivalent Values section so you can see the USD, EUR, and BTC values if you were to convert the Tokens to the respective currencies listed.
 There is also a link to the Transaction History, where you can see all of the transactions associated with your address.
 This will covered in more detail in a future post regarding Block Explorers!

-You will notice there is a “Load Tokens” and “Add Custom Token” button on this screen as well.
-If you hit the “Load Tokens” button, you will see every default Token MyEtherWallet includes, as well as any you have added (shown below).
-Check out the “Add Custom Token to MyEtherWallet” post to learn more about this feature.
-The screenshot below is older and there are way more tokens available now.
-Note that it will no longer display a token if you have a 0 balance for it.
+You will notice there is a 'Show All Tokens' and 'Add Custom Token' button on this screen as well.
+If you hit the 'Show All Tokens' button, you will see every default Token MyEtherWallet includes, as well as any you have added (shown below).
+Yes, there is a Unicorn Token!

-Hopefully this guide came in handy and showed you how to view your Ethereum wallet holdings using MyEtherWallet.
-This can be used with any Ethereum wallet address as long as you have one of the needed items to unlock the wallet.
-Check out “How to check Ethereum balances and transactions with Etherscan” for another quick and easy way to keep tabs on your Ethereum wallet.
+Hopefully this guide came in handy and showed you how to view your Ethereum Wallet holdings using MyEtherWallet.
+This can be used with any Ethereum Wallet address as long as you have one of the needed items to Unlock the Wallet!